jschmer/MedienInformatik/MSVC/3D-Stuff/README.md

 * Teapot
   * Standard teapot with object transformations and lighting
 * Robot
-  * Custom build "robot" which can rotate its arms (used to demonstrate matrix stacks)
+  * Custom built "robot" that can rotate its arms (used to demonstrate matrix stacks)
 * ObjViewer
   * Load and display *.obj files (vertex and face definitions only)
+  * 2 modes for normal calculation at each vertex (flat and averaged [Gouraud])
-  * Not really flexible and hardcoded filename! :)
+  * Notice: not really flexible and hardcoded bunny file! :)